strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Interaction:**
   - Clicking the main part of the button opens an icon picker popover.
 This popover uses the **Compact Search Input** pattern for filtering.
   - Clicking the color swatch badge opens a color picker popover.
-- **Application:** Used for editing team role icons/colors, custom admin role icons/colors, and shared group icons/colors.
+- **Application:** Used for editing team icons/colors, admin group icons/colors, and shared group icons/colors.

 ---